 - Double encryption does tend to slow things down

-And the fact that CyberGhost is available on Mac, iOS, Windows, Android and a bunch of the other platforms, you can enjoy Plex on whatever device you might have.
+In addition to that, CyberGhost offers a no logs policy, strong 256-bit encryption, and extremely affordable pricing plans.
+And the fact that CyberGhost is available on Mac, iOS, Windows, Android, and a bunch of the other platforms, you can enjoy Plex on whatever device you might have.

+CyberGhost is available for just $2.29/mo and offers an extensive refund policy of 45-days.
 Best of all, CyberGhost even offers a free 1-day trial, so you can try out their service before committing to it.

 - Powerful encryption